music classes, online music classes, kids classes, online kids classes, children's music, dance class

 About Timbalooloo

 Through our highly trained Timbalooloo teaching artists, we offer classes through various partner schools and community organizations.
-While Timbalooloo is centered in New York, we have been getting increasing international attention and now tour the Timbalooloo live concerts at major venues worldwide (from Kennedy Center to Istanbul Jazz Fest, North Sea Jazz to Shanghai Theater).
+Timbalooloo is based in New York but is active internationally.
+We tour Timbalooloo live concerts at major venues worldwide (from Kennedy Center to Istanbul Jazz Fest, North Sea Jazz to Shanghai Theater).
 We have also begun licensing the method and providing teacher training to partners worldwide so they can spread the joy of Timbalooloo to their communities.
-Yet the core of our work continues to be in New York City, deepening bonds in our community through music and a celebration of culture.
+Our partners in Prague, Mladi Ladi Detem, have 14 trained Timbalooloo teaching artists and reached over 5,000 children in schools throughout Czech Republic last year!
+In California we have partnered with San Jose Jazz, training the teaching artists in their Progressions program.
+And our partnership with Herbie Hancock Institute and UNESCO has reached thousands of children worldwide through online classes.

 About Timbalooloo Founder Oran Etkin